LorisGiordano/ProjectEIT-Image-processing-toolbox/README.md

 #### 3. Scikit-learn

 [Scikit-learn](https://scikit-learn.org/stable/) is an open-source machine learning libarary for Python.
 It is a very powerful combination of modules that range from the implemention of all kinds of models, to pre-processing and post-processing.
+Run the following command line in your Terminal (MacOS/Linux) or Anaconda Prompt (Windows).
 Make sure that your environment is activated!

 `conda install scikit-learn`

 #### 4. Mediapipe

 [Mediapipe (by Google)](https://ai.google.dev/edge/mediapipe/solutions/guide) is an open-source library for artificial intelligence and machine learning.
 It proposes several cutting-edge trained models to perform all kinds of tasks in an efficient way.
 Additionally, it provides the possibility for advanced programmers to customize their models to run powerful real-time applications.
+Run the following command line in your Terminal (MacOS/Linux) or Anaconda Prompt (Windows).
+Make sure that your environment is activated!

 `pip install mediapipe==0.10.18`